| |

 it clear that people "chose" to

-relate their origin to Semitic ancestors because Sam had five profits
+relate their origin to Semitic ancestors because Sam had five prophets

 son of Aurigh Ben Bernes; whence Hawwara.
 Today the